THE HIV BAN

 Even those wishing to come to the U.S. as non-immigrants (temporary visitors, such as tourist and students) can have their visa applications denied if the U.S. government learns of their HIV positive status.

-The attorneys at Katine & Nechman in Houston, Texas have extensive experience with HIV-related matters.
+The attorneys at Katine Nechman McLaurin in Houston, Texas have extensive experience with HIV-related matters.
 Attorney John Nechman has worked on HIV-related immigration matters since 1999 and teaches a course on HIV and the Law at South Texas College of Law and the University of Houston Law Center.

 Se Habla Español